yuxi-liu-wired/cheela/src/dragonsegg/pulsar5.md

 Soon the spectral analysis was on the screen.
 There was a lot of noise and some sideband spikes, but there was no doubt that the data centered predominantly at a frequency of 5.02 Hertz or a period of 199 milliseconds.

-"Something that regular can only be manmade&mdash;or a pulsar," said Sawlinski.
+"Something that regular can only be manmade---or a pulsar," said Sawlinski.
 "I want you to find the other sections of scruff and see if the periods are the same.
 If they are, see if one section of scruff keeps in step with the beat set up by the preceding sections.
 I will check the library to get the latest data on pulsars."
 He went across the room and activated another console.

 Jacqueline peered at the screen and said, "If you are going to look up pulsar periods, I would say that the period is 199.2 milliseconds, although the last number could be off by a few digits."